brewencoded/ng-redux-ts-boilerplate/README.md

 # ng-redux-ts-boilerplate

-Based off of [angular-typescript-webpack](https://github.com/brechtbilliet/angular-typescript-webpack), this packages aim is to offer an alternative to the vanilla angular experience.
+Based off of [angular-typescript-webpack](https://github.com/brechtbilliet/angular-typescript-webpack), this package aims to offer an alternative to the vanilla angular experience.
 Typescript for better errors and intellisense, redux for easy, predictable, state management, and a router integrated redux to bring it all together.

 This is not built using other prebuilt redux-to-angular modules.
-This is more of a proof of concept/prototype to show how to integrate these different technologies.
+This is more of a proof of concept/prototype to show how to integrate these different technologies yourself.
 It will be extensively documented and commented.

 ### Install